 CADA encourages employees to report immediately any incidents of harassment forbidden by this policy so that complaints can be quickly and fairly resolved.
 Supervisors must report all complaints of harassing, discriminatory or retaliatory misconduct immediately to the Executive Director or Human Resources Manager.
-Employees should also be aware that the California Department of Fair Employment and Housing-California Civil Rights Department (CDR) and the federal Equal Employment Opportunity Commission investigate and may prosecute complaints of prohibited harassment in employment.
-If an employee thinks that he or she has been harassed or retaliated against for resisting or complaining, he or she may file a complaint with either of these organizations.
+Employees should also be aware that the-California Civil Rights Department (CDR) and the federal Equal Employment Opportunity Commission investigate and may prosecute complaints of prohibited harassment in employment.
+If an employee thinks that he or she hasthey have been harassed or retaliated against for resisting or complaining, he or she they may file a complaint with either of these organizations.
 The nearest offices are listed in the telephone book and available on-line.
 Additional information on sexual harassment is contained in a brochure on the subject, available to all CADA employees through Human Resources.